benrucker/UsBot/README.md

 # discord-markov
-This program utilizes markopvify to make new sentences based on discord users.
+This program utilizes markovify to make new sentences based on discord users.

 # Information